tinymce/tinymce-docs/plugins/mentions.md

 ### `mentions_select`

-This option enables you to provide a element to be presented next to a selected mention on page.
-This can include more details about the user.
+This option enables you to provide an element to be presented next to a selected mention on page.
+This could include more details about the user.

 **Type:** `function`